bootprint/bootprint-openapi/README.md

 The directory is traversed recursively, so there might appear partials like `custom/subdir/c` as well.

-The following partials are included by default:
+The following partials are included by default: (*Warning!
+This list is outdated*)

 * **swagger-to-html/htmlBody**  renders the whole html-body contents.
 * **swagger-to-html/path** renders a single path definition.